ITAL4104 Advanced Writing Skills

 - Honours core unit in Italian Studies [Bachelor of Arts (Honours)]

 - This unit aims to develop students' understanding and performance of advanced syntactic and discursive practices in the Italian language.
 The focus is on the contemporary language but textual conventions from other periods are studied for comparative purposes and also to develop a historical understanding of the evolution of discourse practices through changing sociocultural contexts.
 Students analyse texts from a variety of genres to identify syntactic and discursive characteristics.
 They develop their own ability to produce coherent and genre-appropriate texts in Italian.
 The unit is taught entirely in the Italian language in order to further develop the oral competence of students and to integrate written and oral competence.
 A proficiency of Level C1 of the Common European Framework of Reference for Languages (CEFR) is reached and equips students for the rigors of postgraduate studies in Italian.

-- Indicative assessments in this unit are as follows: (1) seminar preparation and participation in discussions; (2) written assignments; and (3) an oral presentation.
+- Indicative assessments in this unit are as follows: (1) translation assignments; (2) translation tests; and (3) class presentations and discussion.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.